sentrix-security/sentrix-js/README.md

-# Sentrix-JS
+# Sentrix.js

-Sentrix-JS is a TypeScript utility library for interacting with the Sentrix API.
+Sentrix.js is a TypeScript utility library for interacting with the Sentrix API.
 It provides modular access to various API endpoints, such as `User`, `Stats`, `Purchases`, `Public`, `Product`, and `Hub`, with an easy way to configure authentication.

 ## Installation